a1egro/DFPlayerMini/README.md

 Hardware setup:
 &nbsp;&nbsp;The DFPlayer is connected via UART with 3 wires (RX<->TX, TX<->RX, GND<->GND).
 &nbsp;&nbsp;It is advised to put a 1k resistor between the TX of your UART interface and the RX of the DFPlayerMini.
+&nbsp;&nbsp;Furthermore the module needs a 3.3~5V power supply.